Shawn-Yu-1/Shawn-Yu-1.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science, East China University of Science and Technology, 2021-2024
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.S. in Food Quality and Safety, East China University of Science and Technology, 2013-2017

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2023: Deep Learn Algorithm Intern
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
+  * Company: *Attrsense*
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Duties included: In our research on car plate detection and recognition, we use YOLOv7 to detect the plate and the CRNN model to recognize the plate numbers.
+We need to apply the system to edge devices for real-time and achieve over 90% accuracy on real crossroads.

+* Summer 2022: Computer Vision Algorithm Intern
+  * company: *FOSUN Aitrox*
+  * Duties included: We try to deal with the unbalanced labels in medical image classification.
+In the intern days, we used dataset balance, data augmentation, and metric learning to solve some issues.

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* Python, Pytorch, Jittor etc.
-  * Sub-skill 2.3
+* Linux, C/C++
-* Skill 3
+* Computer Vision

 Publications
 ======